 If this sounds familiar, do not despair.
 Many children experience a difficult time during this transition.
 Often parents’ anxieties only exacerbate the situation, therefore keeping your cool and making it a pleasant experience is important.

 Check with your paediatrician that your toddler is healthy and does not have developmental and/or feeding problems.
-If everything is typical, there are a few things that you can consider to encourage good eating habits:
+If everything is typical, there are 8 things that you can consider to encourage good eating habits:

-- Let your child decide how much she wants to eat.
-‘Force feeding’ your child will only create a negative association with food and reinforce her rejection for food, which might lead to eating disorder at a later stage.
+#1 Let your child decide how much she wants to eat.
+‘Force-feeding’ your child will only create a negative association with food and reinforce her rejection for food, which might lead to an eating disorder at a later stage.

-- Last but not least, remember that also children can have a day where they are less hungry or do not feel well, exactly like adults.
-Let your child be in control once in awhile.
+#8 Last but not least, remember that also children can have a day where they are less hungry or do not feel well, exactly like adults.
+Let your child be in control once in a while.

 If you see that your child is extremely picky or selective with food or he appears to reject certain food consistently you might consider consulting a paediatrician to rule out allergies or other difficulties, such as sensory processing.

-Do your have toddler feeding problems too?
+Do you have toddler feeding problems too?
 How do you overcome it?
 We loved to hear from you.
 Simply leave us a comment below, thank you.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.